 The connection of non-3GPP devices via an MC gateway UE require authorisation verification by the MC system.
 Two different types of non-3GPP devices are supported, those which can host MC service client and those which cannot host MC service clients.

+Editor`s Note: The content of this clause is FFS based on possible updates in 3GPP TS 33.180.